-It mightn’t seem like the typical road trip, but for some Australians, crossing the Nullarbor is a summertime tradition.
-Sue Peacock is one of them
+It mightn’t seem like a typical road trip, but for some Australians, crossing the Nullarbor is a summertime tradition.

 Unless you’re a sandgroper returning home for Christmas from the east, or have a pressing need to get to Perth coupled with a fear of flying, the Eyre Highway – just under 1700 kilometres from Port Augusta in South Australia to Norseman in Western Australia – is an unlikely summer road trip.
 Many would rather a road-train reverse slowly over their limbs.